Alexander Hamilton: Duel with Burr and death

-Soon after Lewis' gubernatorial victory, the Albany Register published Charles D. Cooper's letters, citing Hamilton's opposition to Burr and alleging that Hamilton had expressed "a still more despicable opinion" of the vice president at an upstate New York dinner party.
+Soon after Lewis' gubernatorial victory, the Albany Register published Charles D. Cooper's letters, citing Hamilton's opposition to Burr and alleging that Hamilton had expressed "a still more despicable opinion" of the vice president at an Upstate New York dinner party.
 Cooper claimed that the letter was intercepted after relaying the information, but stated he was "unusually cautious" in recollecting the information from the dinner.

-Burr, sensing an attack on his honor, and recovering from his defeat, demanded an apology in the form of a letter.
+Sensing an attack on his honor, and recovering from his defeat, Burr demanded an apology in the form of a letter.
 Hamilton wrote a letter in response and ultimately refused because he could not recall the instance of insulting Burr.
-Hamilton would also have been accused of recanting Cooper's letter out of cowardice.
-After a series of attempts to reconcile were to no avail, a duel was arranged through liaisons on June 27, 1804.
+Hamilton was also accused of recanting Cooper's letter out of cowardice.
+After a series of attempts to reconcile differences between the two failed, a duel was arranged through liaisons on June 27, 1804.

 The concept of honor was fundamental to Hamilton's vision of himself and of the nation.
-Historians have noted, as evidence of the importance that honor held in Hamilton's value system, that Hamilton had previously been a party to seven "affairs of honor" as a principal, and to three as an advisor or second.
-Such affairs of honor were often concluded prior to reaching their final stage, i.e. a duel.
+As evidence of the importance that honor held in Hamilton's value system, historians observe that Hamilton previously was a party to seven "affairs of honor" as a principal, and to three as an advisor or second.
+Such affairs of honor were often concluded prior to reaching the final stage of a duel.

 Before the duel, Hamilton wrote an explanation of his decision to participate while at the same time intending to "throw away" his shot.
 His desire to be available for future political matters also played a factor.
-A week before the duel, at an annual Independence Day dinner of the Society of the Cincinnati, both Hamilton and Burr were in attendance.
+A week before the duel, Hamilton and Burr both attended an annual Independence Day dinner held by the Society of the Cincinnati.
 Separate accounts confirm that Hamilton was uncharacteristically effusive while Burr was, by contrast, uncharacteristically withdrawn.
-Accounts also agree that Burr became roused when Hamilton, again uncharacteristically, sang a favorite song, which recent scholarship indicates that it was "How Stands the Glass Around", an anthem sung by military troops about fighting and dying in war.
+Accounts also agree that Burr became roused when Hamilton, again uncharacteristically, sang a favorite song, which recent scholarship indicates was "How Stands the Glass Around", an anthem sung by military troops about fighting and dying in war.